For Senator Mark Obenshain, fighting for our rights isn’t just a job—it’s a calling.

 Growing up in a home in which the discussion of politics was standard fare around the dinner table each night, the son of the man often dubbed the architect of the modern Republican Party of Virginia, Mark developed a passion for politics and a zeal for public service early in life, and he has emerged as one of the Commonwealth’s leading champions of limited government, individual liberty, and personal responsibility.

-It is a life’s goal that Mark has adopted as his own, and which has been the driving force of his service in the Senate of Virginia, where he quickly established himself as a conservative leader, taking the lead on property rights, school choice, family values, and government reform, and emerging as one of the Senate’s leading voices on public safety and other key issues.
+He has quickly established himself as a conservative leader, taking the lead on property rights, school choice, family values, and government reform, and emerging as one of the Senate’s leading voices on public safety and other key issues.

-In his professional life, Mark is one of the founders of the Harrisonburg and Charlottesville-based law firm of Lenhart Obenshain PC.
-For twenty-five years Mark has practiced law in Harrisonburg and in Central Virginia, representing individuals and businesses in a wide range of legal matters.
+In his professional life, Mark is the founder of the Obenshain Law Group.
+Mark has practiced law in Harrisonburg and in Central Virginia for twenty-six years, representing individuals and businesses in a wide range of legal matters.

 In his own community, Mark served as a member of James Madison University’s Board of Visitors, and also served on the boards of the Harrisonburg Education Foundation, Mercy House, and the Shenandoah Valley Technology Council, as well as on the Advisory Board for the Harrisonburg Rescue Squad.

-Mark and his wife Suzanne have two children, Anne Tucker and Sam, who are both attending Virginia universities, and they are active members of Harrisonburg’s First Presbyterian Church.
+Mark and his wife Suzanne have two children, Anne Tucker and Sam, and they are active members of Harrisonburg’s First Presbyterian Church.